How to Increase Bone Density? – The Answer from Expert

 “You are what you eat!”
 In addition to a WBV exercise regimen, nutrition is key!
 By the age of twenty, we have acquired at least 90% of our total adult bone mass.
 Much of this mass develops throughout puberty, making pediatric nutrition critical.
 Less than adequate adolescent nutrition plays a major role in the development of osteoporosis.
 For some of us, this is not completely reversible, but we can positively influence our children’s health by making wise choices.
 If you have little ones, please provide them with a balanced diet and keep them away from sugar, soda and high carbohydrate diets, all of which can contribute to the problem.
 In teenage girls, consumption of even small amounts of soda (specifically cola) has been shown to significantly increase the risk of fractures in the age group, and may also contribute to osteoporosis later in life.

-Dr. B’s Top 5 for taking care of your bone health!
+Dr. Dr. Cynthia Boyd’s Top 5 for taking care of your bone health

 1. Get your calcium throughout the day via your meals, then, if necessary, add a calcium supplement to make up the difference.
 500 milligrams of Calcium is all your body can absorb at one time, so break up the recommended daily allowance of 1000mg into two servings per day.